Birdheezy/METARMap2.0-HA-Integration/README.md

 ### Step Seven
 3 entities are now available:
-A button to force update weather
+A button to force update weather.
-A switch to turn the LEDs on/off
+A switch to turn the LEDs on/off.
 A sensor that outputs the last time the weather has been updated.

 You can use the built in lights on/off control and weather update function in the settings website,